chase-kusterer/supervised-learning/README.md

 Click the **Launch Binder** button above to experience the notebooks in interactive mode.
 <br><br>
 __**Static Mode**__
 Head to the <a href="https://github.com/chase-kusterer/supervised-learning/">supervised-learning repository</a> to experience the notebooks in static mode.
+Note that if you wish to download notebooks to experience them locally, it is highly recommended that you first set up environment.yml (available in the repository).
 <br><br>

 ## Contents